Xethrocc/csv_to_xls/README.md

 *   The script assumes input CSV files are UTF-8 encoded.
 *   The `output/` directory will be created automatically if it doesn't exist when running in folder mode.
 *   Error messages and progress information will be printed to the console.
+*   The output format is the older `.xls` (Excel 97-2003).
+This format has limitations, such as a maximum of 65,536 rows per sheet.